Must see in Granada: discover the best viewpoints

 mirador de san cristobal

 It is located in the High Albaicin, next to San Cristóbal (Saint Christopher) church.
-There, you will admire an amazing wall built in the XI century by the ziris sultans and the sidelines of the Alhambra altogether with one of the most beautiful and complete pictures of Granada.
+There, you will admire an amazing wall built in the XI century by the Zirid sultans and the sidelines of the Alhambra together with one of the most beautiful and complete pictures of Granada.
 Seeing the city from this perspective is ideal to truly understand the richness of our history.
 In 1997, Bill Clinton himself watched the sunset from here and claimed that it was the finest sunset in the world.

 San Nicolas viewpoint